fuse-open/fuselibs/Source/Fuse.Common/Docs/Names.md

 ## Static naming (`ux:Name`)

-It is reccommended to primarily work with *static names* with UX documents.
+It is recommended to primarily work with *static names* with UX documents.
 Static names are specified using the `ux:Name` attribute.
 This also implicitly sets the `Name` property accordingly on objects that support the property, such as @Nodes.

 Statically named objects can be referenced from other UX nodes and resolved at compile time, e.g.